jerrylsu/blog/content/posts/2020-03-08-Deploy-my-blog-quickly.md

 # Generate automatically deployment files into output directory
 # and deploy blog to github.com:jerrylsu/jerrylsu.github.io.git.

-$ ./cmder p  # if use windows conda environment on cygwin, you must use python -i ./cmder p command.
+# if use windows conda environment on cygwin, you must use command
+# python -i ./cmder p

+$ ./cmder p
 ```